Painting Wooden Ceilings and Wall Panelings: How to Beautify Old Wood Panels

 Step-by-step guide: How to paint and varnish ceiling panels correctly

-To paint your wooden ceiling and wall panels, you can basically choose any colour quality, regardless of the material.
-If you want a semi-gloss look, choose our MissPompadour Eggshell Varnish.
-For a matt look, we recommend our MissPompadour Matt Varnish, the CosyColours chalk varnish or our soft LittlePomp chalk varnish.
-You can also use wall paints, for example to paint the ceiling in the same look as the wall.
-Choose MissPompadour - The Valuable Wall Paint or the chalk paints from LittlePomp, for example .
-If you can't decide on a matching white, it's best to order the colour-cards!
+When painting your wooden ceiling and wall panels, you can use pretty much any paint quality, regardless of the material.
+If you're after a silky matt look, opt for our Easy Eggshell!
+For a completely matt finish, we recommend our CosyColours chalk paint or our soft LittlePomp chalk paint.
+You can also use wall paints, for instance, to match your ceiling to your walls.
+Choose MissPompadour - The Valuable Wall Paint! or the chalk paints from LittlePomp.
+If you can't quite decide on the perfect white, it's best to order the colour charts!

 Step 2: Prepare the surface

-Lightly sand down any imperfections or scratches on your panelling.
-You can use fine-grain sandpaper for this.
-Then conceal them with To Fill - MissPompadour Filler.
-You can also seal knotholes in this way to prevent them from leaving dark stains in your paint.
+Lightly sand down any imperfections or scratches on your panelling using fine-grit sandpaper.
+Then, fill any holes with To Fill - MissPompadour filler.
+You can also use this to cover knots, preventing them from showing as dark stains through your paint.

 Step 3: Clean the wooden ceiling or wall panels

-Clean the surfaces to prepare them well for painting.
-You can vacuum away dust first.
-Then use To Clean - MissPompadour Cleaner and lukewarm water to degrease the surfaces.
-Then wipe well with clear water.
-It is important that the surface is free of dust and grease.
-Everything must dry well before painting.
+Thoroughly clean the surfaces to prepare them for painting.
+Vacuum away any dust first.
+Then, use To Clean - MissPompadour cleaner and lukewarm water to degrease the surfaces.
+Wipe down with clean water afterwards.
+It's crucial that the surface is free from dust and grease.
+Allow everything to dry completely before painting.

 Step 4: Prime the surfaces

-If you have a natural wooden ceiling or wall panelling, you should prime it with To Bond & Block - MissPompadour Primer.
-With real wood, there is otherwise always a risk that tanning agents or stains will leave stains in your new light-coloured varnish.
-If you want to paint the wooden ceiling white, this step is particularly important.
-When using our primer, always make sure to use clean tools.
-Leave the primer to dry for 8 hours or overnight.
+Wood: If you have natural wooden ceiling or wall panelling, you should prime it with To Bond & Block - MissPompadour primer.
+With real wood, there's always a risk that tannins or resins will leach through and create stains in your new light-coloured paint.
+This step is especially important if you plan to paint your wooden ceiling white.
+When using our primers, always ensure you use clean tools.
+Allow the primer to dry for 8 hours or preferably overnight.

-If you are expecting an increased load, then prime plastic panelling or already painted surfaces with a thick layer of To Bond & Block for better adhesion of the paint to the substrate.
-You can do without this for ceilings, as these are not exposed to heavy loads.
-With plastic wall panelling, you should play it safe and prime it, especially if you want to paint with the wall paints.
+If you anticipate heavy wear, prime plastic panelling or already painted surfaces with a thick coat of To Bond & Block for improved paint adhesion.
+You can likely skip this step for ceilings, as they aren't subjected to much wear.
+For plastic wall panels, it's safer to prime if you intend to use our wall paints.

 Step 5: Paint the surfaces

-Now paint your desired colour.
-Apply as many coats of paint until you are satisfied with the application.
-The result is usually opaque after 2 - 3 coats, but a double coat is always recommended.
-Allow each coat to dry for 4 - 6 hours.
-The paint layers become more stable with each day - after about 14 days they have reached a resilient stability.
-If you are painting tongue and groove boards, you can pre-paint the grooves, i.e. the joints, wonderfully with our fine MissPompadour brush, e.g. in 50 mm.
-You can then paint the surfaces with the varnish roller for water-based varnishes.
+Now, apply your chosen shade.
+Apply as many coats of paint as needed until you achieve your desired finish.
+The result is usually opaque after 2-3 coats, but a second coat is always recommended.
+Allow each coat to dry for 4-6 hours.
+The paint coats become more durable each day – after about 14 days, they reach their full resilient stability.
+If you're painting tongue and groove boards, you can easily pre-paint the grooves (the joints) with our fine MissPompadour brush, for example, a 50mm brush.
+You can then paint the main surfaces with the paint roller for water-based paints.

-You do not need to seal ceilings, as they are hardly ever exposed to manual stress.
-For wall panels, you can use To Seal - MissPompadour Topcoat for an even more robust surface.
-Especially if you have painted with the wall paints, it is advisable to seal the surfaces depending on the load.
-Apply the topcoat after the paint has dried for 24 hours.
+You don't need to seal ceilings, as they rarely experience manual wear.
+For wall panels, you can use To Seal - MissPompadour sealant to create an even more robust finish.
+This is particularly advisable if you've used our wall paints and depending on the level of wear the panels will experience.
+Apply the sealant after the paint has dried for 24 hours.

 Video: MissPompadour Campus: Project Painting Ceiling Beams